Finite element methods for electroneutral multicomponent electrolyte flows: Introduction

 \section{Introduction}

 We address the numerical simulation of liquid electrolytes, which are fluids that transport electrical charge by the motion of ions.
-Electrolytes are \textit{multicomponent fluids} (or \textit{mixtures}), which means that they consist of multiple distinct chemical species (or \textit{components}) in a common thermodynamic phase \cite{giovangigli2012multicomponent,wesselingh2000mass}.
+Electrolytes are \textit{multicomponent fluids} (or \textit{mixtures}), which means that they consist of multiple distinct chemical species \cite{giovangigli2012multicomponent,wesselingh2000mass}.
 While a general mixture may consist entirely of uncharged species, in an electrolyte at least two of the species must be ions of opposite charge.
 For example, dissolving table salt in water yields an electrolyte with three species: \ce{H2O}, \ce{Na+} and \ce{Cl-}.
 Prominent applications of electrolytic flows include energy storage (e.g.~batteries and fuel cells), chemical processes (e.g.~electrodialysis and electroplating) and biological systems (e.g.~biological membranes) \cite{bartlett2008bioelectrochemistry,newman2021electrochemical,wesselingh2000mass}.

 We assume that the electrolyte is \textit{electroneutral}, which means that its local charge density is everywhere zero \footnote{Note that electroneutrality does not prevent the transport of charge within the mixture.}.
-This is a common and accurate assumption in most electrochemical systems at length scales much larger than the Debye length (which is typically on the order of nanometers) \cite{newman2021electrochemical,wesselingh2000mass}.
-For example, in lithium-ion batteries, electroneutrality holds throughout the bulk of the electrolyte and is only violated in nanometer-wide double layers at the electrolyte-electrode interfaces.
-Consequentially, physics-based microscale lithium-ion battery models typically use differential equations that assume electroneutrality throughout the domain and incorporate the double layer through boundary conditions \cite{brosa2022continuum,richardson2022charge}.
-In this work, electroneutrality allows us to follow \cite{van2023structural} and employ a change of basis that transforms the governing equations into a form that is structurally similar to that of an uncharged mixture, simplifying both the model and numerics.
+This is a common and accurate assumption for most electrochemical systems at length scales much larger than the Debye length (which is typically on the order of nanometers) \cite{newman2021electrochemical,wesselingh2000mass}.
+For example, in lithium-ion batteries, electroneutrality holds throughout the bulk of the electrolyte and is only violated in sub-nanometer-wide layers near the electrolyte-electrode interfaces.
+Consequentially, physics-based microscale lithium-ion battery models typically use differential equations that assume electroneutrality throughout the domain and incorporate interfacial charge layers through boundary conditions \cite{brosa2022continuum,richardson2022charge}.
+In this work, electroneutrality allows us to follow work done earlier by Van-Brunt et al.\ \cite{van2023structural} and employ a change of basis that transforms the governing equations into a form that is structurally similar to that of an uncharged mixture, simplifying both the model and numerics.